 Jane nodded.
 “I do not know what to do.
 He came all this way with me…”

 “Jane, there is no understanding between you, is there?”

 Jane shook her head and wiped her tears again.

 “Then all is good in that respect.”
 Elizabeth clasped her sister’s hand.
 “But Jane, there is something I must tell you.
 You may not fully understand at first, but it is imperative that you not say anything to anyone else about your doubts.
 Not just yet.”

 “Yes, but you must wait a little while longer.”

 Elizabeth pressed her lips tightly together and looked at Jane intently.
 “Apparently Mr. Collins has come to Longbourn with the intention of selecting one of us for his wife.”

 Jane’s eyes widened.
 “He has?
 How do you know?”

 Elizabeth sighed.
-“Kitty and Lydia overheard him speaking with Mother.
-Fortunately, she informed him that you and I were almost engaged, and he would need to look elsewhere.
+“Kitty and Lydia overheard him speaking with Mamma.
+Fortunately, our dear mother informed him that you and I were almost engaged, and he would need to look elsewhere.
 When Mother suggested Mary, he did not seem particularly interested, but Jane, I believe she would be ideal for him.
 Of course, Kitty and Lydia are adamant they will not have him.”